What reports do you look at in Google Search Console?

 Whenever I have the opportunity to increase page speed with one stone, I take it.
 And, it turns out Accelerated Mobile Pages (AMP) are like little SEO burritos, with all of the mobile search result benefits I’m loving bundled into one easy-to-implement tactic.

 Increases page load time?
-Increases mobile ranking?
+Increases in mobile ranking?
 Improves server performance?
 Check, check, check.

 So when you’re ready to check for any errors in your AMP markup, the AMP report in Google Search Console is your best friend.